elsa-ng/censory/README.md

 # Censory

 Censory is a Node Packaged Module that censors and replaces predefined sensitive words with "****".
-Custom words can be added and removed by users.
+Custom words can be added and removed by calling the corresponding functions.

 ## Install